-It was obvious by the mid-1950s that Vanderlund High would soon be crammed to the rafters by the Baby Boom.
+It was obvious by the mid-1950s that Vanderlund Township High would soon be crammed to the rafters by the Baby Boom.
 A new school, to be called “Vanderlund West,” was proposed for the inland side of town; but protests rose from both directions.
 Inlanders objected to being removed from venerable Vanderlund High, renowned for its outstanding curriculum and high-quality teaching.
 Shorefolk would not permit this citadel of knowledge to be downgraded to “Vanderlund East,” any more than an FFV would hear of the Old Dominion being renamed East Virginia.

 Lyme Green’s suggestion that they compromise and call the new school “Eugene G. Green High” was dismissed as lily-gilding.

 Instead, the Board of Education chose a solution worthy of Eugene G.’s general misguidedness.
 A three-year junior high would be built on the inland side; it would relieve overcrowded elementary schools of their seventh- and eighth-graders, and Vanderlund High of its freshman class.
-VHS would retain its senior status, for tenth through twelfth grades; and every kid in town, regardless of how far he or she might live from either school, would have to comply with this dichotomy—unless his or her parents could afford Archbishop Houlihan’s parochial fees, or private tuition at Startop Academy (girls) or Front Tree Country Day (boys).
+VTHS would retain its senior status, for tenth through twelfth grades; and every kid in town, regardless of how far he or she might live from either school, would have to comply with this dichotomy—unless his or her parents could afford Archbishop Houlihan’s parochial fees, or private tuition at Startop Academy (girls) or Front Tree Country Day (boys).

 Thus did VW open, its “West” left unspoken, just south of the equally new Green Bridge Shopping Center.
 And from both projects did Lyme Green extract thumb-plums (a share of the school bus franchise, a share of the Brutalist architect’s contract) plus a share of vicarious stardom.
 His granddaughter Ginny—Eugenie Genevieve Green—was the very first pupil enrolled at VW, to the sound of flashbulbs popping and ribbons being cut.

-(Ginny would go on to VHS, Mount Holyoke, and Wharton, where she received her MBA just this past spring.
+(Ginny would go on to VTHS, Mount Holyoke, and Wharton, where she received her MBA just this past spring.
 Several Ginny photos adorned VW’s largest trophy case; the caption below the most recent read “How Green Was My Vanderlund.”)